testcontainers/testcontainers-python/index.rst

 ------------

-The suite of testcontainers packages is available on `PyPI <https://pypi.org/project/testcontainers/>`_, and individual packages can be installed using :code:`pip`.
+The suite of testcontainers packages is available on `PyPI <https://pypi.org/project/testcontainers/>`_, and the package can be installed using :code:`pip`.

 Version `4.0.0` onwards we do not support the `testcontainers-*` packages as it is unsutainable to maintain ownership.